Telstra Corporation Limited – Annual report – 30 June 2020

 (a) Telstra Consumer and Small Business (TC&SB) contracts

 TC&SB is a provider of telecommunication products, services and solutions across mobiles, fixed and mobile broadband, media and digital content to consumer and small business customers in Australia, i.e. our mass market customers.
 We offer prepaid and post-paid services.
 These contracts are homogeneous in nature and sold directly by us or via our dealer channel.

 Our mass market contracts often offer a bundle of goods and services, including products such as hardware, voice, text and data services, media content and others.

-Our postpaid plans are either fixed term contracts, where early termination charges apply if the customer cancels the contract; or casual month-to-month contracts, where the customer may cancel the contract at any time without any significant termination penalty.
-Fixed term contracts are typically short term and rarely exceed two to five years, with the majority of mobile and fixed contracts being 24 months and some small business contracts with a longer term.
+In prior reporting periods we offered post-paid plans as either fixed term contracts, where early termination charges applied if the customer cancelled the contract; or casual month-to-month contracts, where the customer could cancel the contract at any time without any significant termination penalty.
+Fixed term contracts were typically short term and rarely exceeded two to five years, with the majority of mobile and fixed contracts in this category being 24 months and some small business contracts with a longer term.